-There is unlikely to be sufficient money to do everything the council would wish to provide due to its budget gap.
+Every year there is unlikely to be sufficient money for the council to do everything it wishes to provide due to its budget gap.
+This situation is compounded by the additional financial pressures currently facing the council.
 Therefore, councillors need to consider their priorities and objectives and ensure that these drive the budget process.
 In addition, it is essential that councils consider how efficient it is in providing services and obtaining the appropriate service outcome for all its services.

 A budget is a financial plan and like all plans it can go wrong.
-Councils therefore need to consider the financial impact of risk and they also need to think about their future needs.
+Councils therefore need to consider the financial impact of risk and they also need to think about their future needs again in light of the current and longer term challenges posed by the covid pandemic.

 Accounting rules and regulations require all organisations to act prudently in setting aside funding where there is an expectation of the need to spend in the future.
 Accordingly, local councils will set aside funding over three broad areas: Councils create reserves as a means of building up funds to meet know future liabilities.
 These are sometimes reported in a series of locally agreed specific or earmarked reserves and may include sums to cover potential damage to council assets (sometimes known as self-insurance), un-spent budgets carried forward by the service or reserves to enable the council to accumulate funding for large projects in the future, for example a transformation reserve.
 Each reserve comes with a different level of risk.
 It is important to understand risk and risk appetite before spending.
 These reserves are restricted by local agreement to fund certain types of expenditure but can be reconsidered or released if the council's future plans and priorities change.
 However, every council will also wish to ensure that it has a 'working balance' to act as a final contingency for unanticipated fluctuations in their spending and income.

 The Local Government Act 2003 requires a council to ensure that it has a minimum level of reserves and balances and requires that the Section 151 officer reports that they are satisfied that the annual budget about to be agreed does indeed leave the council with at least the agreed minimum reserve.
 Legislation does not define how much this minimum level should be, instead, the Section 151 officer will estimate the elements of risk in the council's finances and then recommend a minimum level of reserves to council as part of the annual budget setting process.